pacharanero/checktick/docs/self-hosting-scheduled-tasks.md

 # Self-Hosting: Scheduled Tasks

-CheckTick requires scheduled tasks to process data governance operations including deletion warnings and automatic data cleanup.
+CheckTick requires scheduled tasks for data governance operations and housekeeping.
 This guide explains how to set up these tasks on different hosting platforms.

 ## Overview

+CheckTick uses two scheduled tasks:

+### 1. Data Governance (Required for GDPR)

 The `process_data_governance` management command runs daily to: